| | Danish Audio ConnecT CT1 Audio

 hard surfaces.
 Anyway, the "splatters" were more distinct with the CT1 and

 more in keeping with my experience in similar acoustics.
-In a piece by

 Max Reger, the CT1's sound was less dark and more natural.
 In the loud